github-carlos/crawler-hotel/README.md

 This layer is a cross layer that can have code accessed by all other layers

 ## CI/CD
 For CI/CD it was used two main techs: Terraform and Github flows.
+All configuration can be found on `.github/workflows/ci_cd.yml` file
 ### How it works
 We have 3 main jobs on the pipeline: